danielglejzner/ng16-dep-audit/README.md

 - Lists packages that do not have Angular dependencies or are not visible in the npm registry.

 ## Usage ( work in progress )
-- For now you have ti put index.js file in the same dir as package.json file, and run it `node index.js`
+- For now you have to put index.js file in the same dir as package.json file, and run it `node index.js`
 - You need semver isntalled `npm i semver`